Is acupuncture safe?

 There have been three surveys in the last six years which have shown that it is amongst the safest health therapy and alternative medicine in use in the UK today.
 Out of 68,000 recorded treatments in two of the 2001 surveys (mainly for chronic pain), there were only 14 minor (bruising, feeling nauseous, pain) reported adverse side effects.

-According to the evidence from 12 prospective studies which surveyed more than a million treatments, the risk of a serious side effects with is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10,000 individual patients.
+According to the evidence from 12 prospective clinical trials which surveyed more than a million treatments, the risk of a serious side effects with is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10,000 individual patients.
 This is very low in complementary medicine.